KhalidSaifullahFuad/notes_keeper/README.md

 2. Open the project in Visual Studio Code
 3. Run `flutter pub get` to install dependencies
 4. Run the app using `flutter run`

+## Contributing
+If you'd like to contribute to the project, feel free to submit a pull request with your changes.
+Please make sure to follow the existing code style and include tests for any new features or bug fixes.

+If you like my work, support me by giving a ⭐️ for this repository

+## License
+This project is licensed under the GNU General Public License v3.0 License - see the LICENSE file for details.